HaEunShim/haeunshim.github.io/_pages/about.md

 Welcome!
 My name is **Ha Eun**.

-I am an M.A. candidate in the Deparment of Linguistics at Simon Fraser University.
-I am deeply grateful to be co-advised by [Chung-hye Han](https://www.sfu.ca/people/chunghye.html) and [H. Henny Yeung](https://www.sfu.ca/linguistics/about/people/faculty/yeung.html).
+I am an incoming Ph.D. student in the [Department of Linguistics](https://www.umass.edu/linguistics/) at the University of Massachusetts Amherst.
+I received my M.A. in Linguistics from Simon Fraser University in Canada and B.A. in English Language and Literature from Ewha Womans University in South Korea.
+At SFU, I was co-advised by [Chung-hye Han](https://www.sfu.ca/people/chunghye.html) and [H. Henny Yeung](https://www.sfu.ca/linguistics/about/people/faculty/yeung.html).
 I am an active member of the [Xsyn Lab](https://www.sfu.ca/xsyn/People.html) and the [LangDev Lab](https://www.sfu.ca/langdev/research/topics.html).
 I also participate in a field research reading group led by [Jozina Vander Klok](https://jozinav.wordpress.com/).

 I am a **computational psycholinguist** and **experimental linguist**, with current research interests centered on **sentence processing**, **the prosody-syntax interface**, and **AI applications**. (*See the Research tab for more!*)